The humanitarian clearance of land mines is still a huge challenge:

 There are different types and sizes of mines (metal, minimum metal, non-metal)

 Mines were placed in different environments (city, jungle, desert) regularly or irregularly and can be redistributed by erosion and surface movements.

 In 2015 a feasibility study proved the possibilities of an unmanned airborne vehicle (UAV) based mine detection system for the automatic detection and localization of landmines.
-Three Swiss and German universities cooperate since early 2016 on the R&D-project 'FindMine', a UAV-based sensor system for mine detection.
-The FindMine-System will be used in the process of land release, which is a very important part of mine action.
-Especially designed new radar sensors are as payload attached to a multicopter-UAV platform, and specific signal and geospatial data processing searches for and locates buried mines.
-The UAV flies in 2 to 3 m above ground level when sensing.
-It can carry a payload of up to 5 kg and is equipped with a real-time kinematic (RTK) global navigation satellite system (GNSS) system, cameras for the generation of a digital surface model and a georeferenced image-map, as well as anti-collision systems.
-One of the key issues is the meanwhile resolved requirement for very high UAV-position- and UAV-orientation-accuracies in order to operate the ground penetrating synthetic aperture radar processing (GPSAR).
+Various Swiss and German universities cooperate since early 2016 on the R&D-project 'FindMine', a UAV-based sensor system for mine detection.
+The FindMine-System will be used in the process of non-technical survey and land release, which is a very important step of humanitarian mine action.
+Especially designed new radar sensors are attached to a multicopter-UAV platform.
+The UAV flies typically 5m above ground level when sensing.
+It carries the radar sensors and a special real-time kinematic (RTK) global navigation satellite system (GNSS) providing very accurate localization allowing ground penetrating synthetic aperture radar processing (GPSAR).
 After the processing buried mines can be detected and located.
 The key issues of the system are localization accuracy, radar dynamic range and sensor synchronization.
 As a result of excellent research work of the contributing universities over more than 7 years, these key issues are resolved and lots of further research findings are available.

 (c) 2017, 2019